ExCALIBUR-SysGenX/pdesoft/code-of-conduct/index.md

 ## Our Responsibilities

-The conference organisers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
+The conference organisers are responsible for clarifying the standards of acceptable behaviour and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behaviour.

-The conference organisers have the right and responsibility to remove, edit, or reject comments, questions, and other contributions that are not aligned to this Code of Conduct, or to ban temporarily or permanently any conference attendee for other behaviors that they deem inappropriate, threatening, offensive, or harmful.
+The conference organisers have the right and responsibility to remove, edit, or reject comments, questions, and other contributions that are not aligned to this Code of Conduct, or to ban temporarily or permanently any conference attendee for other behaviours that they deem inappropriate, threatening, offensive, or harmful.

 ## Scope